CodeFromEggly/PiranhaProject/README.md

 #### STYLING

 The PIRANHA UI is styled almost entirely through .css files.
 Much of the displayed data is taken from an ever expanding database, so scalability of styling is important.

+Whilst Bootstrap has been very useful in the design of this UI, most of its components have been heavily modified using CSS.

 ##### COLOUR SCHEME